dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 For Bayesian Sampling it is recommend using a `maximum number of runs` greater than or equal to 20 times the number of hyperparameters being tuned.
 The recommended value is 140.
 We set the maximum number of child runs of HyperDrive `max_total_runs` to `20` to reduce the running time.

+In order to compare the performance of HyperDrive with the one of AutoML we chose as [objective metric]( https://lightgbm.readthedocs.io/en/latest/Parameters.html#objective) of LGBM `root_mean_squared_root` and we used the fact that `normalized_root_mean_squared_error` is the root_mean_squared_error divided by the range of the data.
+For more information check this [link]( https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml#metric-normalization).

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?